 - E-cigarettes are just as addictive as traditional ones

-- E-cigarettes aren’t the best smoking cessation tool
+- E-cigarettes aren’t the best smoking cessation, or quitting, tool

 - A new generation is getting hooked on nicotine

-(Sources: NIDA, Reach Out, Teen Therapy Center, Johns Hopkins Medicine)
+(Sources: National Institute on Drug Abuse, Reach Out, Teen Therapy Center, Johns Hopkins Medicine)